LibraryBeales/scrapers/README.md

-# journalscrape
+# Scrapers
-A growing toolkit for scraping open source journals.
+A growing toolkit for scraping.

 # DHQ Scraper
+An example of scraping open source journals.

 Scraping Digital Humanities Quarterly for:
   - Title